challet/MooPlay/README.md

         click_state_class: 'clicked'
     })

-When the *playpause* receive clicks, it will toggle the player state.
+When the *playpause* element receive clicks, the playing stat is toggled.
-Then, it will have its css class changed, accordingly to the ones specified in the options
+It's css classes match the current state of the *video* element, accordingly to the *options*.

 ### MooPlay.Control.FastMove